hypertextism/Hypertextism/README.md

 But that isn't important, I'm sure...

-- **Shoutout to my friends: WahPlus, Hexahedron1, Dtpls, Ponali, GDPlayer1035**
+- **Shoutout to my friends: WahPlus, Hexahedron1, Dtpls, Ponali, GDPlayer1035, Slinx92**
 - Special shoutout to my girlfriend Fluxdrive 💚
+Uhm...
 - @lolretrograde:matrix.org (I don't bite!)
 <!--
 **hypertextism/Hypertextism** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.